 Body contouring procedures are those that reshape disproportionate curves or bulges and reduce areas of excess skin or fat.
 Diet and exercise are critical to health and nutrition, and contribute significantly to an individual’s form.
 However, changes to the body including age, weight fluctuation, and pregnancy can result in skin with poor elasticity and body shapes that are difficult to change with diet and exercise alone.
 Body contouring surgery can help you improve body features that cannot be improved by other measures and result in enhanced self-image and self-confidence.

 One or more procedures may be needed to obtain desired results.
 Procedures may be completed together in one operation or they may be more safely performed in stages.
 This depends on your overall health, as well as the type and extent of procedures to be performed.
-Dr. Forsberg will help you prioritize your surgical objectives, and come up with an operative plan or sequence of staged operations that will help you safely achieve your goals.
+Our surgeons will help you prioritize your surgical objectives, and come up with an operative plan or sequence of staged operations that will help you safely achieve your goals.

 What type of scar can I expect from excisional body contour procedures such as an arm lift, thigh lift, or body lift?